For Samsung heirs, little choice but to grin and bear likely $6 billion tax bill

 The Lees have long prepared for succession in anticipation of the eventual transfer of control to the younger generation.

-However, a series of manoeuvres that was widely criticised by civic groups and politicians means the group would be less likely to attempt any tax measures that might stir a public outcry, some analysts and tax experts said.
+However, a series of maneuvers that was widely criticized by civic groups and politicians means the group would be less likely to attempt any tax measures that might stir a public outcry, some analysts and tax experts said.

 The elder Lee's three children acquired big stakes in Samsung Everland and Samsung SDS at prices far below market value during the 1990s in deals that were detailed during 2008-09 trials at which Lee Kun-hee was charged with breach of trust and tax evasion.
 He was found guilty of breach of trust regarding Samsung SDS, and tax evasion, and given a suspended 3-year jail sentence, but later received a presidential pardon.